 India: RBI opens door for December cut in October

-Latest bank decision: At its meeting on 9 October, the Reserve Bank of India (RBI) decided to keep its policy rate unchanged at 6.50%, matching market expectations.
-However, the decision was not unanimous, with one board member voting for a cut.
-Meanwhile, the RBI also decided—this time unanimously—to change its monetary policy stance to ‘neutral’ from ‘withdrawal of accommodation’, signaling a dovish turn that opens the door for rate cuts in the future.
+Bank’s hold meets expectations: At its meeting on 7–9 October, the Reserve Bank of India (RBI) decided to keep its main policy rate unchanged at 6.50%, matching market expectations.
+However, the decision was not unanimous, with one of the six board members voting for a cut.
+Meanwhile, the RBI also decided—this time unanimously—to change its monetary policy stance to ‘neutral’ from ‘withdrawal of accommodation’, signaling a dovish turn that opens the door for rate cuts in the near future.

-Weaker inflation and stronger monsoon driver shift in stance: In making its decision to change its monetary policy stance, the RBI pointed toward inflation, which showed a sharp decline to 3.7% in August from 5.1% in June, as well as to a robust GDP growth outlook driven by private consumption and investment.
-The decision was also supported by expectations of a good agricultural season, amid a wetter-than-normal monsoon.
+Weaker inflation and stronger monsoon drive shift in stance: In making its decision to change its monetary policy stance, the RBI pointed to inflation, which showed a sharp decline to 3.7% in August from 5.1% in June, and a robust GDP growth outlook driven by private consumption and investment.
+The decision was also supported by expectations of a good agricultural season amid a wetter-than-normal monsoon.

-25 basis point cut penciled in for December: Our panelists expect the Central Bank to opt for a first 25 basis point cut at its next meeting on 4–6 December, before continuing to ease gradually further in the following quarters.
-However, the RBI stressed that future decisions will be data-driven and contingent on evolving macroeconomic conditions; adverse weather and worsening global conflict could stoke commodity prices, delaying in turn the Central Bank’s easing cycle.
+25 basis point cut penciled in for December: Our panelists expect the Central Bank to opt for a first 25 basis point cut at its next meeting on 4–6 December before continuing to ease gradually in the following quarters.
+However, the RBI stressed that future decisions will be data-driven and contingent on evolving macroeconomic conditions; adverse weather and worsening global conflict could stoke commodity prices, delaying in turn the beginning of the Central Bank’s easing cycle.

 Panelist insight: Echoing most market analysts’ outlook for monetary policy, Goldman Sachs analysts said: